 The key difference between these two documents is that a purchase requisition is about permission and purchase orders are about purchasing.
 Let’s explore the documents one at a time.

 What is a purchase requisition?

 Purchase requisitions are often required for goods over a certain dollar threshold.
-For example, the procurement department at a large private university requires that purchasers submit a purchase requisition for goods and services over $5,000.
-While purchase requisitions can vary depending on business needs, they typically consist of the following information: purchaser’s location or department, the quantity and description of supplies requested, the name of the vendor that is providing the goods, and the price.
+For example, the procurement department at a large private university requires that purchasers submit a purchase request for goods and services over $5,000.
+While purchase requisitions can vary depending on business needs, they typically consist of the following information: purchaser’s location or internal department, the quantity and general description of supplies requested, the name of the vendor that is providing the goods, and the price.